Kevin Weeks: Mob lieutenant

 Weeks became a protégé to Bulger, who groomed him as his successor and treated him like a son.
 During the 1980s, Weeks operated several convenience stores and liquor marts in South Boston that served as fronts for the Winter Hill Gang.
 He collected payments from loan sharks and bookmakers, insulating Bulger from the transactions, and also helped extort local criminals and businessmen who were behind on their debts to the gang.
 Weeks said: "Everything I did, every business I had, Jim Bulger and Steve Flemmi were my partners always."

 In 1983, Weeks and O'Neil acquired Stippo's Liquor Mart in South Boston from owners Stephen and Julie Rakes by using threats of violence.
 The store was renamed South Boston Liquor Mart and became a frequent hangout of Bulger and Flemmi.
 In 1998, Stephen "Stippo" Rakes was convicted of perjury and obstruction of justice for telling grand juries that the sale of the liquor store was voluntary.

 In order to avoid electronic eavesdropping, Weeks, Bulger and Flemmi discussed business during long walks in public places including Castle Island, a circular path in South Boston known as the Sugar Bowl, and Columbia Park, which was adjacent to the liquor store which served as one of Bulger's offices.

 Weeks was an accomplice in the murders of Deborah Hussey, Arthur “Bucky" Barrett, and John McIntyre.

+After drawing the ire of Bulger, the Boston Herald reporter Howie Carr was allegedly targeted for assassination by the Winter Hill Gang.
+Weeks claims to have been involved in a murder plot against Carr, positioning himself with a sniper rifle in a cemetery adjacent to Carr's home.
+According to Weeks, he "passed" on killing Carr when the reporter emerged from his house with his young daughter accompanying him.